Phoder1/UniKit/README.md

-# com.alontalmi.utillities
+#  UniKit
-Collection of my C# and Unity utillities packed as a unity package.
+Collection of C# and Unity utillities packed as a unity package.

 The collection is aimed at more general scripts that usually require less dependencies and are easy to use.